tdepuyt/maritimechartservice-sample-viewer/README.md

 ## (Web App Builder widgets)

+## The clone and download steps are not currently supporting 10.5.
+If you require 10.5 widgets please email maritime@esri.com.

 The Maritime Chart Service widgets are widgets and dojo classes that illustrate how web applications can consume and interact with the Maritime Chart Service exposed by the ArcGIS for Maritime: Server product.
 The widgets can be used directly within Web App Builder for ArcGIS.
 Alternatively, the source code for these widgets is available here for reuse/modification and to integrate it within custom web apps outside of the Web App Builder for ArcGIS framework.